Sexual harassment in education in the United States: Special education

 Like all other students, students with disabilities experience sexual harassment in school as victims and perpetrators.
 Some disabilities could cause a lack of control over impulses, a lack of awareness of the effects of their words and actions, and a lack of social skills needed to avoid sexually harassing behavior.
 In some circumstances, a student with disabilities could exhibit a behavior that would constitute sexual harassment without intentionally trying to be malicious or inappropriate.
 In these cases, where a disability could lead to sexually harassing behaviors, positive behavior intervention plans are often put into place by a team often including parents, school administrators, general education teachers, special education teachers, school psychologists, and counselors.
 These types of plans could also be made during Individualized Education Program meetings regarding the student.

 Independent schools

-While the recent changes in Title IX have made sexual harassment something that can't be ignored, this does not apply to independent schools.

-In 2018 independent schools created a Prevention and Response Task Force Report to provide guidelines for private schools, yet this does not have much accountability built in to the system.
+In 2018, independent schools created a Prevention and Response Task Force Report to provide guidelines for independent schools, yet this does not have much accountability built in to the system.

-Recently a spattering of schools have dealt with this issue of sexual harassment that can be "creepy but not criminal."

 One school is Sonoma Academy where a group of alumnae formed the Athena Project to have the school investigate (and subsequently) fire a teacher who had groomed female students for decades, as found by a report the school funded.